 IMPORTANT DATES (Music) Submit directly to the Music Chairs

 Notification of Acceptance: 8th July 2019

-This year, the conference is hosted by the Mixed Reality Lab (in the School of Computer Science) and the Department of Music at the University of Nottingham – The conference will be located on the University Park
+This year the conference will be located at the University of Nottingham on the University Park the conference is hosted by the Mixed Reality Lab (in the School of Computer Science) and the Department of Music University of Nottingham.

 The University Park is The University of Nottingham’s largest campus at 300 acres.
 Part of the University since 1929, the campus is widely regarded as one of the largest and most attractive in the country.
 Set in extensive greenery and around a lake, University Park is the focus of life for students, staff and visitors.
 Conveniently located only two miles from the city centre.
 The campus is well connected, the nearest airport is the East Midlands Airport, local train stations are Nottingham, and Beeston.

 For more information on the location, transport links and general information see the link below:

 Getting here – Maps and Directions